How To Interview A Babysitter

 (Essential Tips & Trusted Techniques)

 Finding the right babysitter can be a lot of work.
-If you're doing your due diligence, you're going to go through at least one interview, plus checking their references and doing a trial run.
+If you're doing your due diligence, you will be busy checking referencing, going through at least one interview, and possibly even doing a trial run.

 Here are some tips to make sure the interview process goes as smoothly as possible and a general guide on how the process should work.

 There are really two main ways that you can interview a potential babysitter - remotely, or face-to-face.

 Having a first interview using Skype or telephone is a good way to get acquainted with your potential babysitter.
 If you have many candidates, it can be a more efficient way to shortlist those that you feel are most qualified.

 It's not recommended to hire a babysitter solely because of an interview over telephone or Skype though.
 You'll still want to have a second interview to meet at least one candidate face to face before you offer them the job.
 Ideally, you'll want to see how the babysitter interacts with your children in person as well.

 When scheduling your telephone or Skype interview, be sure to get someone else to watch your children and any noisy pets.
 You don't want any distractions or loud background noise while you're interviewing possible babysitters, as it won't give a great first impression.

 A phone interview allows you to get all the basic must-have questions out of the way that might immediately disqualify someone like: Availability (evenings, weekends, short notice, after school).

 - Permission to request a background check.